 Psalm 118 is in the center of the Bible, and reflects the center of Jewish and Christian life.
 It would be an incredible coincidence if the Lord did not orchestrate the placement of this Psalm.
 The Lord wants us to trust in His provision for the Body of Christ: the Rapture.

-Is it possible that the long expected Rapture – the “world to come” – will take place in 2019?
+Is it possible that the long expected Rapture – the “world to come” – will take place soon?
 Could this be our exodus?

 Open the gates of righteousness for me;

 I will enter through them